cdwetal/statusapp/statusapp-client/README.md

 # StatusApp Client
 This is the StatusUp client.
 This consists of all of the frontend functionality for StatusApp.
 ## Installation
+Please ensure that the `statusapp-server` application is running on port 3000 before running the client application.
 To install and run StatusApp client please issue the following commands on a computer that has Node.js installed.
 ```
 npm install
 npm run start